GMAT Essay Topics

 - “Companies should not try to improve employees’ performance by giving incentives—for example, awards or gifts.
 These incentives encourage negative kinds of behavior instead of encouraging a genuine interest in doing the work well.”
 Discuss to which extent do you agree or disagree with this opinion – As is obvious in this issue, there is a strong opinion that has been presented and it holds bearing over commercial organizations.
 Therefore it is a good opportunity for the aspirant to demonstrate, through his essay, what he personally feels about incentives that a company doles out to its employees.
 He can also cite examples or instances where such a policy has been effective or ineffective.

 - “Juvenile crime is a serious social problem, and businesses must become more involved in helping to prevent it.”
-To what extent do you agree or disagree with this opinion – Often GMAT essay topics could be about a social situation, and it is wise for an aspirant to have a positive and reform-based opinion on it, as it exhibits his positive inclinations to societal good, which will always act as a bonus for the GMAT AWA, provided he validates it with relevant examples as well.
+To what extent do you agree or disagree with this opinion – Often topics in the test could be about a social situation, and it is wise for an aspirant to have a positive and reform-based opinion on it, as it exhibits his positive inclinations to societal good, which will always act as a bonus for the AWA section, provided he validates it with relevant examples as well.

 Analysis of an Argument